 Adamant to do this by the book (no pun intended), I go to Carroll’s website to learn from the creator himself how to layout and organize my bullet journal.
-I decide for this task, my journal will be a dotted notebook, which according to Carroll is supposed to give you the flexibility to create your visions.
+I decide on this task, my journal will be a dotted notebook, which according to Carroll is supposed to give you the flexibility to create your visions.
 I am on the hunt for the Leuchtturm1917 journal, but there must be a run on bullet journals because it takes me two stops to procure a dotted notebook.
 Thankfully, I managed to snag the last one, an Exceed notebook, in a happy yellow.

 Staring at my newly acquired journal with hesitation and, I admit, excitement, I prep myself for the task ahead.
 The first step in any bullet journal is to layout your Index.
 I can’t emphasize enough how important these first few pages will be, especially if you find yourself an avid journaler.
 Simply leave three to four pages free upfront, and you can catalogue each page of your journal for when you need to find that budget guide in a moment’s notice, without flipping through hundreds of pages.

 I pick up the pen to start my Index, and I already make my first mistake.
 My pen of choice bleeds through onto the next page.
 I force myself to take a breather, but I am done for the night, as I keep staring at my ruined Index page, overwhelmed with the stress this intimate object is going to cause me.
 The excitement is gone.